citizenfx/NativeUI/README.md

 ### Distribution
 Please, do not distribute the .dll with your mod.
 This causes many old versions floating around on the internet.
 Instead, point your users to [this post](http://gtaforums.com/topic/809284-net-nativeui/).

-### Special Thanks
-Thanks to jedijosh920 for helping out on natives and making it look a lot more like Rockstar, thanks man.

 ### License
 Copyright (c) 2016 Phillipp